Top 10 Things to do in Newcastle, NSW

 3. Nobbys Lighthouse

 Not connected to the mainland until 1846, Nobbys Lighthouse (Nobbys head) is one of the most visited locations in Newcastle.
 Novocastrians love the lighthouse and photographers are often up early in the morning to capture the sunrise.
-The lighthouse itself was established in 1858 and is open on Sundays between 10 am and 4 pm!
+The lighthouse itself was established in 1858 and is open on Saturdays and Sundays!

 4. Bathers Way